Dalian Zhoushuizi International Airport: Ground transportation

 The airport is served by the Dalian Metro Line 2 and many bus lines to central Dalian.
 An airport bus line also serves the central district.
 A taxi hub station is located on the ground level.

 Accidents and incidents

-On May 7, 2002, China Northern flight 6136 was en route from Beijing to Dalian when a arsonist set the aircraft on fire causing the aircraft to lose control and crash in Bohai bay killing everyone onboard.
+On May 7, 2002, China Northern Airlines Flight 6136 was en route from Beijing to Dalian when an arsonist set the aircraft on fire, causing it to lose control and crash in Bohai Bay, killing everyone on board.